 Time to get creative!
 Think of all the ways you could help your employees like their professional environment and be happy at work.
 In the end, you’re the one who knows your employees best!

-Flashy perks are not the magic solution to low employee engagement.
+Surface-level perks are not the magic solution to boost employee engagement.
 No matter how many articles claim this to be true.

 The most critical drivers of engagement are intangible.
 This means you should work to execute ideas that support basic human needs.

-For instance: gratitude, connection, impact, flexibility, openness, and autonomy.
-THESE are the basic elements of an employee engagement program.
-And fortunately, they are also the most cost-effective.
+For instance: gratitude, connection, flexibility, openness, and autonomy.
+These are the essential elements of an employee engagement program.
+And fortunately, they are also the most affordable.

 for monthly updates on new articles and help guides.